Introduction to Arithmetic Groups: Normal subgroups in lattices of real rank Normal subgroups in lattices of real rank at least two

 Suppose $\Gamma/N$ acts by homeomorphisms on a compact, metrizable space~$X$.
-In order to show that $\Gamma/N$ is amenable, it suffices to find an invariant probability measure on~$X$ \fullsee{AmenEquiv}{InvMeas}.
-In other words, we wish to show that $\Gamma$ has a fixed point in $\Prob(X)$. \begin{itemize} \item Because $P$ is amenable, there is an {(}essentially{)} $\Gamma$-equivariant measurable map $\psi \colon G/P \to \Prob(X)$ \csee{SL3R/P->Meas(X)}. \item From \cref{blackbox}, we know there is a closed subgroup~$Q$ of~$G$, such that the action of~$\Gamma$ on $\Prob(X)$ is measurably isomorphic (a.e.) to the natural action of~$\Gamma$ on~$G/Q$. \end{itemize} Since $N$ acts trivially on~$X$, we know that it acts trivially on $\Prob(X) \iso G/Q$.
-Thus, the kernel of the $G$-action on $G/Q$ is infinite \csee{NormalPf-NTrivEx}.
+In order to show that $\Gamma/N$ is amenable, it suffices to find an invariant probability measure on~$X$ \fullcsee{AmenEquiv}{InvMeas}.
+In other words, we wish to show that $\Gamma$ has a fixed point in $\Prob(X)$. \begin{itemize} \item Because $P$ is amenable, there is an (essentially) $\Gamma$-equivariant measurable map $\psi \colon G/P \to \Prob(X)$ \csee{SL3R/P->Meas(X)}. \item From \cref{blackbox}, we know there is a closed subgroup~$Q$ of~$G$, such that the action of~$\Gamma$ on $\Prob(X)$ is measurably isomorphic (a.e.)\ to the natural action of~$\Gamma$ on~$G/Q$. \end{itemize} Since $N$ acts trivially on~$X$, we know it acts trivially on $\Prob(X) \iso G/Q$.
+Hence, the kernel of the $G$-action on $G/Q$ is infinite \csee{NormalPf-NTrivEx}.
 However, $G$ is simple (modulo its finite center), so this implies that the action of~$G$ on $G/Q$ is trivial \csee{NormalPf-GTrivEx}.
-Since $\Gamma \subset G$, then the action of $\Gamma$ on~$G/Q$ is trivial.
+(It follows that $G/Q$ is a single point, so $Q = G$, but we do not need quite such a strong conclusion.)
+Since $\Gamma \subseteq G$, then the action of $\Gamma$ on~$G/Q$ is trivial.
 In other words, every point in $G/Q$ is fixed by~$\Gamma$.
 Since $G/Q \iso \Prob(X)$ (a.e.), we conclude that almost every point in $\Prob(X)$ is fixed by~$\Gamma$; therefore, $\Gamma$ has a fixed point in $\Prob(X)$, as desired. \end{proof}

-\begin{rem} The proof of \cref{MargNormalSubgrpsThm} concludes that ``almost every point in $\Prob(X)$ is fixed by~$\Gamma$,'' so it may seem that the proof provides not just a single $\Gamma$-invariant measure, but many of them.
+\begin{rem} The proof of \cref{MargNormalSubgrpsThm} concludes that ``almost every point in $\Prob(X)$ is fixed by~$\Gamma$\zz,'' so it may seem that the proof provides not just a single $\Gamma$-invariant measure, but many of them.
 This is not the case: The proof implies that $\psi$ is essentially constant \csee{AE1PtEx}.
-This means that the $\Gamma$-invariant measure class $[\psi_* \mu]$ is supported on a single point of $\Prob(X)$, so ``a.e.'' means only one point. \end{rem}
+This means that the $\Gamma$-invariant measure class $[\psi_* \mu]$ is supported on a single point of $\Prob(X)$, so ``a.e\zz.'' means only one point. \end{rem}

 \begin{exercises}